infominer33/infominer33.github.io/_posts/2019-06-25-contributors-intro.md

 This lays the foundation for detailed guides for these onramps.
 It might feel intimidating to try and learn GitHub, but I assure you its a web-site with buttons and menus like any other.

 Discord is a lot of fun to use, if you've been locked away in slack silos, this may come as a refreshing change.
 You never have to pay to read the channel history, and only sign up one time to use any Discord server, unlike Slack.
-The UX is awesome, and it's accessible for developers and anyone who likes google search for figuring out how to hack together cool integrations.
+The UX is awesome, and it's accessible for developers and anyone who likes using google search to figure how to hack together cool integrations.

 {% include figure image_path="/assets/img/github-com-infominer33.png" alt="github.com/infominer33" caption="[github.com/infominer33](https://github.com/infominer33)" %}